86Box/docs/hardware/machinespecific.rst

 * The BIOS display will corrupt itself during the memory test if the maximum of 2048 MB RAM is selected.
 This is a visual glitch which does not otherwise negatively impact the machine.

+.. rubric:: Freeway FW-6400GX

+* Hybrid motherboard supporting both Slot 1 and Slot 2 CPUs.
+* ACPI is disabled by default.
+It can be enabled through the *ACPI Aware O/S* option of the *Power Management Setup* menu on the BIOS setup.
+* Once enabled, ACPI does not work correctly if a VIA Cyrix III CPU is selected.
+See :ref:`brokenacpi` for more information.

 Socket 370
 ----------